arjuncgore/waywall_generic_config/README.md

 ```bash
 git clone https://github.com/arjuncgore/waywall_generic_config.git ~/.config/waywall
 ```
-This lones this repository directly to your waywall config folder
+This clones this repository directly to your waywall config folder

 ## Configuration:
 Just edit `remaps.lua` and the first few lines in `init.lua` for what you want, I'll probably make it easier to configure in the future tho.